Josh Jung Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 10th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in the league.

-- The Angels have a 4.24 team ERA that ranks 17th across all MLB pitching staffs.
+- The Angels' 4.22 team ERA ranks 16th among all MLB pitching staffs.

-- The Angels are sending Barria (2-2) to make his fourth start of the season.
-He is 2-2 with a 2.08 ERA and 37 strikeouts in 39 2/3 innings pitched.
+- Detmers makes the start for the Angels, his 12th of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- In his last appearance on Thursday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering three hits.
+- The lefty last pitched on Friday against the Chicago Cubs, when he went 5 2/3 innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.